Cassandre Beaugrand: Triathlon career

 At the Mixed Relay World Championships in Hamburg (13 July 2014) Beaugrand, still being in the youth category (cadette, 16–17 years), also won the silver medal in the Elite category.

-In the French media, in June 2014 Beaugrand was hailed as France’s new hope for national and international triathlon events, but Beaugrand was already internationally known from 2013 on when she won the 1500m race at the EYOF (European Olympic Youth Festival) on 17 July 2013 in Utrecht.
+In the French media, in June 2014 Beaugrand was hailed as France's new hope for national and international triathlon events, but Beaugrand was already internationally known from 2013 on when she won the 1500m race at the EYOF (European Olympic Youth Festival) on 17 July 2013 in Utrecht.

 Beaugrand is also the French 2013 and 2014 Youth Champion in cross country, and in 2013 and 2014 she also set the new national records for 1500m in her age class (youth/cadette).

 On 27 October 2014 Beaugrand also set a new youth record on the 10 km distance (called semi-marathon or Voie Royale) in Saint-Denis.

 Beaugrand also competes in Super League Triathlon.
 She finished the 2018 Championship season in 3rd place and was 8th in 2021.

+On 31 July 2021, she won the bronze medal at the 2020 Tokyo Olympics in the mixed relay event.
 Beaugrand won the first Super League Triathlon Championship Series event of the 2022 Season in London, where she finished ahead of Taylor Spivey and Georgia Taylor Brown, however was eliminated from the second event, after struggling with unfavourable conditions on the bike.

-On April 23, 2022 Beaugrand set a Women's Run Record for Arena Games Triathlon racing on her way to victory at Arena Games Triathlon London 2022.
+On 23 April 2022, Beaugrand set a Women's Run Record for Arena Games Triathlon racing on her way to victory at Arena Games Triathlon London 2022.

+In August 2022, she won the gold medal at the 2022 European Triathlon Championships in the mixed relay event.